 However, this effect is manageable with nutrient-dense meals, strategic meal timing, and regular monitoring of growth charts.

-If you are concerned about the long-term side effects of stimulants, the most reassuring information comes from the Multimodal Treatment Study of ADHD (MTA study).
+If you are worried about long term effects of ADHD medication in children, the best evidence comes from long-term studies, espacially Multimodal Treatment Study of ADHD.

 This trial is one of the largest and longest-running studies in pediatric history, following nearly 600 children aged 7–9 for more than a decade.